The Airport Time Capsule is no longer manufactured by Apple. But you can source one as a refurbished unit.

 Video Credit: Peyton

-3. Set up Time Capsule With iOS or a PC
+3. Set Up Time Capsule With iOS Or A PC

-IOS Set up
+IOS Set Up

-Select ‘Set up a new Airport Base Station’
+Pick ‘Set up a new Airport Base Station’

-Once Airport Utilities has done that you’ll see the screen to ‘Create a New Network’
+Once Airport Utilities has done that.
+You’ll see the screen to ‘Create a New Network’

 Pick create a new Airport time Capsule network.